vladolaru/thinkwritecode.com/content/blog/the-state-of-the-wordpress-economy/index.md

 ## Corporatize the anti-corporate

 The GPL was openly aimed at messing with (preferably destroying) the big, closed-source corporations of the 80s and 90s (think Microsoft, Oracle, IBM, etc.) in an attempt to save society from their evil clutches.
 It's the purest distillation of saying "Fuck you!" to a big tech corporation.
-Until the corporation, ever resourceful and farsighted, answers back with "Okay!"
+A worthwhile stance, at least until the corporation, ever resourceful and farsighted, answers back with "Okay!"

 Corporations realized that open-source software is actually a very big opportunity for them, with benefits in all the right places.
 Their instinctual fear of customers taking their software and walking away was far removed from reality.
 Customers actually didn't care, didn't have the technical skills to do the walking away, or knew how to bypass licensing logic and wouldn't give a damn about EULAs.